tellytv/telly/.github/ISSUE_TEMPLATE.md

 **Contents of `telly.config.toml` [if you're using a version above 1.1]:**
+- REMEMBER TO DELETE ANY CREDENTIALS IN CONFIG FILES OR COMMAND LINES
 ```toml

 ```

 **Command line used to run telly [if applicable]:**
+- REMEMBER TO DELETE ANY CREDENTIALS IN CONFIG FILES OR COMMAND LINES
 ```

 ```

 **Docker run command used to run telly [if applicable]:**
+- REMEMBER TO DELETE ANY CREDENTIALS IN CONFIG FILES OR COMMAND LINES
 ```

 ```